VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/README.md

 ## Step 6: klipper configuration Dock/Undock Macro
-You will need to add macros to klipper to be able to dock and undock the probe as necessary to do the Endstop (if necessary) and Quad Gantry Level, it is in the klipper Macro directory.
+You will need to add macros to klipper to be able to dock and undock the probe as necessary to do the Endstop (if necessary) and Quad Gantry Level, to ease updates on this repository, they are on the main [Klicky repository](https://github.com/jlas1/Klicky-Probe)

 The macro is based on a version provided by the user garrettwp on Discord, many thanks to him.
 I have tweaked it a lot.